alkmnd/ConnectTeam/README.md

 **Endpoint:** `/users/password`

-**Description:** Resets the user password and sends message on email with new password.
+**Description:** Resets the user password and sends message on the user email with new password.

 **Response:**